 - Remember that people react differently to potentially difficult or upsetting news, and negative reactions are often a result of people’s past experiences, related feelings, and coping mechanisms.
 Surround yourself with caring people in your life who will listen and support you.

 About 14 million people in the United States have survived cancer, and each person has a story to share, if he or she wishes to do so.
 Some people feel comfortable talking with others about their cancer diagnosis and treatment, while others prefer to keep details private.
 For some people, the topic may be too recent or painful to discuss without stirring up complex emotions, and others may feel uncomfortable talking about their bodies.
 Physical changes, such as a scar in an exposed or easily visible area, or noticeable weight and hair loss, may cause people to ask questions.
 Telling others about your cancer diagnosis is an individual choice, and you have the right to decide how much to share, if anything, regardless of any questions.
 Preparing for potential conversations or practicing how and what to say, may relieve your anxiety.

-First, decide whom to tell and under what circumstances.
-Explain only as much as you need to in each situation.
-For example, your employer may need to know some, but not all of the information to support a schedule change or shift in job responsibilities.
-Read more about cancer and workplace issues.
-You may, however, find it appropriate to share intimate details about your emotional journey or cancer treatment with trusted friends and family.
+First, decide if you want to talk to about your cancer diagnosis, who you want to tell, and how much you want to share, based on the nature of your relationships.
+For example, your employer and some coworkers may need to know some but not all of the information to support a schedule change or shift in job responsibilities.
+Meanwhile, you may choose to share intimate details about your cancer diagnosis, treatment plan, and emotional journey with trusted friends and family members.

 How to start

-You may decide to share your story one day but feel different about sharing it at a later time.
-Give yourself the freedom and flexibility to say what feels right at the moment.
-You may choose to be forthcoming with one individual but not with another.
-Remember that you may change your mind about sharing once a conversation starts.
+At the same time, give yourself the freedom and flexibility to say what feels right at the moment.
+You may choose to share your story one day but decide you don’t feel willing to talk about it another time.
+You may even change your mind about sharing once a conversation starts.